SFEM for the unsteady Navier-Stokes Equations on a stationary surface: Numerical results

-In \cref{fig: Sphere Du-nu}, we also see that the $L^2_{L^2}$ error of the covariant derivative $\mathcal{E}_{\nbgcov\bfu}^{L^{2}_{L^2}}$ for the two methods agree, again displaying optimal second-order convergence ($\bigo(h^2)$).
-Finally, we observe that the tangential condition is ``better'' enforced in the Penalty Method (P.M), More specifically, we see that the normal velocity error $\mathcal{E}_{\bfng}^{L^{\infty}_{L^2}}$ converges with order $\bigo(h^3)$ when we enforce the tangential condition via the penalty term, and $\bigo(h^2)$ when we enforce it via the Lagrange multiplier.
-We get same order of convergence $\bigo(h^3)$ if we choose $k_{\lambda}= k_u = 2$ instead, for our choice of \emph{Taylor-Hood} finite elements, as seen in our previous example \cref{Sec: num Varying curvature surface UNS}.
+In \cref{fig: Sphere Du-nu}, we also see that the $L^2_{L^2}$ error of the covariant derivative $\eu^{L^2(\ah)}$ for the two methods agree, again displaying optimal second-order convergence ($\bigo(h^2)$).
+Finally, we observe that the tangential condition is ``better'' enforced in the Penalty Method (P.M.), More specifically, we see that the normal velocity error $\bfe_{\bfng}^{L^{\infty}({L^2})}$ converges with order $\bigo(h^3)$ when we enforce the tangential condition via the penalty term, and $\bigo(h^2)$ when we enforce it via the Lagrange multiplier.
+Choosing instead \emph{iso-parametric T.-H. surface finite elements} with $k_\lambda=k_u$, would mitigate this discrepancy as seen in our previous example \cref{Sec: num Varying curvature surface UNS}.